Proctor Compaction Test

 - Test Sieves for particle size determinations

-- Sample Pans & Trays for air drying, processing and mixing of soil samples
+- Sample Pans & Trays for air drying, processing, and mixing of soil samples

 Proctor Compaction Test Procedure

 A representative bulk field sample is obtained for each type of soil material proposed for use in the earthwork operation.
-Weights required for the bulk sample will range from about 50lb to 100lb (23kg to 45kg) of moist sample, depending on the test method specified.
+Weights required for the bulk sample will range from about 50lb to 100lb (23kg to 45kg) of the moist sample, depending on the test method specified.
 Back in the lab, processing of the samples begins with gradual air-drying to the desired moisture, usually around 10% or more below the anticipated optimum moisture.
 For cohesive soils, this can be expedited by breaking down clumps and spreading the sample out on open trays.

 Once the soil is friable enough, the breakdown can continue more thoroughly.
 It is important to read and understand your particular test method carefully as there are several variables that can affect this stage of sample preparation.
 For most standard and modified Proctor variations, this means reducing the finer materials to pass through either a 4.75mm (#4) or 9.5mm (3/8in) sieve.
 Coarser materials are set aside for particle size determinations and in some cases for adding proportionally back into the final test specimens.
 At this stage, sample breakdown and coarse particle sizing are often performed concurrently.

-Four or five specimens are prepared for the compaction points with increasing moisture contents that will bracket the estimated optimum water content.
+Four or five specimens are prepared for the compaction points with increasing moisture content that will bracket the estimated optimum water content.
 This requires some guesswork and experience is always helpful.
 Approximate optimum moisture of most cohesive soils can be estimated by manually squeezing a portion into a lump that will stick together yet break cleanly into two sections when “bent”.
-Weight of the specimens should be about 5lb (2.3kg) each for 4in (102mm) molds and 13lb (5.9kg) for 6in (152mm) molds to ensure enough compacted volume to properly fill the molds.
+The weight of the specimens should be about 5lb (2.3kg) each for 4in (102mm) molds and 13lb (5.9kg) for 6in (152mm) molds to ensure enough compacted volume to properly fill the molds.
 Water is added incrementally and mixed thoroughly to increase the individual moisture contents for each specimen by about 2%.
 The prepared specimens are set aside in closed containers for a prescribed amount of soaking time ranging up to 16 hours for proper moisture conditioning.
 The containers can be sealed metal cans, but heavy-duty zip-closure bags work well for this step.

 NOTE: This article serves as an informational guide to equipment and techniques used to perform the Proctor moisture/density relationship tests as described in ASTM D698 and D1557 or AASHTO T 99 or T 180 test methods.
 The information contained herein is in no way intended to supersede the specifications or test protocol of these published test methods.

 For each Proctor point, the operator compacts the specimen into the pre-weighed soil compaction mold assembly in three to five layers (lifts) according to the method required.
 The manual soil compaction hammers are lifted to their maximum height and allowed to fall freely onto the soil specimen for the required number of blows.
 For standard Proctors, the hammers weigh 5.5lb (2.5kg) and drop 12in (305mm).
 The modified Proctor method uses a 10lb hammer with 18in (457mm) drop height for compaction.
 Automatic/mechanical compactors are also available to make this process easier.
 After compaction, the collar is removed, and excess soil is carefully trimmed with a straightedge tool so the compacted soil is flush with the top of the mold.
 Small voids can be manually filled with excess sample.
 The mold with the sample is then weighed and recorded and the soil is extruded from the mold.
-A sample of the specimen is obtained to determine exact moisture content by oven drying, and the process is repeated for subsequent samples.
+A sample of the specimen is obtained to determine the exact moisture content by oven drying, and the process is repeated for subsequent samples.

 For each of the initial points, the mass and the unit weight of the soil will increase as the additional moisture lubricates particles and allows them to be consolidated into a denser state (fewer air voids) using the same compactive effort.
 After about the third point (if you’re lucky and your estimates were correct) the mass of the sample will decrease as the volume of water reaches a point where it displaces soil particles in a given volume.
 This indicates that optimum moisture has been exceeded and having another point beyond that will make it a bit easier when constructing the final compaction curve.